J3ldo/UGC-Sniper/README.md

 ### Step 5
 Just run the main.py file and you will see it starting to check if its free.
 That's all, hope you get some good deals and some good robux, if you do make sure to star this repository.

+## How to create a theme
+* Copy paste and rename baseTheme
+* Put your path to the theme into current theme in the config
+* Edit logo.txt for the logo and printText.txt for the printed text **TIP - For all variabled and colours see themes/required.json**